Privacy Policy for Antidoteʼs Sites and Applications

 2.2.1.
 Usage Data

 As a provider of web-based services, Druide automatically collects certain information for its web server logs.
 The information collected may be related to the device used (operating system, type of hardware, browser name, etc.) or the nature of the use of the Websites and Applications (session frequency and length, activated options, display settings, word searches, etc.).
-We only use this information in aggregate for users as a whole without the possibility of identifying users individually.
+We only use this information in aggregate for users as a whole.
 This information helps us in making decisions for the improvement of our products and services.
 For example, we may decide to improve the integration of Antidote Web with the most popular browsers or to add certain words to the dictionaries that are frequently searched for by users.
+Unless you are logged in to your account, this information is used without the possibility of individual identification.

 As the processing of texts submitted to the corrector varies depending on the application used and the agreement governing its use, we present below a summary of the different scenarios.

-Antidote 12 and its previous editions under perpetual license (single-user or multi-user) — Texts submitted to the corrector are only processed locally.
+Antidote 12 and its previous editions under perpetual license (single-user license or device-based license) — Texts submitted to the corrector are only processed locally.
 They are never transmitted to our servers.

-Antidote 12 with an Antidote+ subscription — Texts submitted to the corrector also remain on the computer where the application is installed, unless you use the Reformulation mode.
+Antidote 12 with an Antidote+ subscription or an organizational subscription — Texts submitted to the corrector also remain on the computer where the application is installed, unless you use the Reformulation mode.
 To be reformulated, texts are transmitted via the Internet to our servers.
 Reformulated texts are neither stored nor used to train artificial intelligence models.

 Antidote Web with an organizational subscription — Texts submitted to the corrector are destroyed as soon as the correction is completed.
 Therefore, they cannot be used to train artificial intelligence models.

-When an account is linked to a single sign-on service, such as Google Single Sign-On (SSO), we only collect the login information required by that service: the username, email address and avatar URL.
+When an account is linked to a single sign-on service, such as Google Single Sign-On and SAML (Security Assertion Markup Language), or to a provisioning service, such as SCIM (System for Cross-domain Identity Management), we only collect the login information required by that service: the user’s full name, email address, the language selected for the interface of the chosen Applications and for Druide communications and, if applicable, the time zone and the avatar URL.
 The password, however, is not collected.

 2.2.4.
 Cookies